 - Outside – Consider adding a porch swing or a grill.
 Clean patios and protected seating are valued highly by tenants and can make the outside of a home feel more complete and comfortable.
 Any in-ground features such as an outdoor kitchen or grill can also instantly boost the rent you charge and the resale value of the home.

 - Technology – If you have the budget for it, consider adding a built-in sound system or projector to the home.
 Technological improvements may not be expected, but tenants find them to be attractive amenities.

 Making a few changes to the interior and exterior of a home can make it vastly more appealing.
 Pay attention to the details, no matter how small.
 Whether you decide to make one upgrade or many, make sure that installations and renovation jobs are done right.
 Well-done work is not just appealing to your renters, but it lasts longer and increases your return on investment.

-Contact Bay Property Management Group, your trusted source for Baltimore County property management, for more information about upgrading your rental home to improve its ambiance and value.
+Contact Bay Property Management Group, your trusted source for Richmond property management, for more information about upgrading your rental home to improve its ambiance and value.